RapidooBR/rapidoo-code-challenge/README-en.md

  - The interest rate value;
  - The net value;

-PS: We would like to use this data to get metrics and for future marketing purposes, so please save the data.
+PS: We would like to use this data to get metrics for future marketing purposes, so please save the data.

 ### Specifics